Bringing healthcare home: How Qured are revolutionising healthcare

 NHS surgery opening times can make it difficult to access GP support.
 With limited or non-existent weekend opening hours and a small window of time to make it to the surgery after work, getting an appointment can be even more difficult.
 By contrast, Qured is available 7 days a week, 8am until 10pm – whenever suits your schedule.

 Private healthcare shouldn’t break the bank.
-Qured doctor visits start from £90 for a 20-minute consultation, and physio from £100 for an initial assessment plus treatment.
+Qured doctor visits start from £90 for a 20-minute consultation, and you'll be seen at home within 4 hours and physio from £80 for an initial assessment plus treatment.

 Our phone consultations are also a great way to access affordable support.
 Calls start at £25 and come at no extra cost if you upgrade to a home visit.